semaja2/pico_baud_finder/readme.md

 ## Known issues
 In terminal mode it observes frequent noise/garbage resulting, it is best to use detect mode to find baud and then switch to a proper UART adapter until resolved.

+Detection of rates above 115200 is unstable as pulseIn currently measures microseconds without float precision, as such higher baud rates all blend into the 1-5 range, if pulseIn can measure with float it may be possible to add higher baud detection

 ## Future ideas
  - Reimplement combined mode with detection occuring on core1 and terminal occuring on core2, allowing for simpler operation